mrmrcoleman/autocon2_workshop/README.md

 Even with this trivial network change that's a lot to worry about, with plenty of surface area for us to fat finger a command or forget an important step.
 If only there were a better way!

+INSERT SKIP COMMAND TO REDPLOY WITH THE CORRECT SETTING HERE.

 ## Moving towards Intent Based Networking

 Much has been written about network automation and Intent Based Networking, so rather than adding to that, we're going to learn by doing.
 In the next sections we will introduce various modern tools and techniques make sure that changing our networks is less painful.